princetongenizalab/pgp-metadata/README_dataset.md

 	places.csv: metadata describing places associated with Geniza documents (whether mentioned in the text or where they were written or sent).

+	datapackage.json: specifying format and rules for the data files above, and the non-commerical license.

-2. Relationship between files, if important:
+3. Relationship between files, if important:

 	documents.csv is intended to be the primary entry point, and can be used in combination with other files: